-This results in mobility and the freedom to go wherever you please, whenever you want.
+This results in mobility, flexibility and the freedom to go wherever you please, whenever you want.

 Unless you have a massive amount of cash which can last you the rest of your life, you’ll need to make money.

 If you’re older, that might be in the form of a pension, which honestly gives me shivers just thinking about it.

 Relying on a pension is a very risky way to live – because you hope that a (Western) government will keep providing you with other people’s money.

 I personally am horrified by the insecurity and unstable foundation such a dependence provides, but if you do want to rely on your Western pension wherever you move to, you’re free to take that risk.